How to make slime without glue or borax — non toxic and safe for kids of all ages! Learn to master making some of our favorite edible slimes!

 Our edible slime recipes are made with simple household ingredients that you might already have in your kitchen.
 Perfect for hours of sensory play that’s safe and non-toxic!

-Learn how to make slime like:
+Learn how to make glue free slime recipes like:

 - Pudding Slime